josephrhobbs/rnaseq/README.md

 ## Licensing

-The RNASEQ Toolkit is developed and maintained by Joseph Hobbs and is made open-source under the terms of the __MIT License__.
+The RNASEQ Toolkit is developed and maintained by Joseph Hobbs.
+All source code and documentation files in this repository are made open-source under the terms of the __MIT License__.
 See `LICENSE` for more information.

 ## Credits